basho/basho_docs/content/riak/ts/1.5.0/configuring/riakconf.md

 ### Maximum quanta

 {{% note %}}
-In Riak TS 1.4, `riak_kv.query.timeseries.max_quanta_span` was intended to protect the user from SELECTing excessive amounts of data, with a default set to a low value (5) and a note recommending to consider [requantizing the data](/riak/ts/1.5.0/learn-about/bestpractices/#quantum).
-Since version 1.5, we use a running estimation of projected query size to determine whether the query results can be safely returned to the client (see `max_returned_data_size` below).
+`riak_kv.query.timeseries.max_quanta_span` was intended to protect from SELECTing excessive amounts of data, with a default set to a low value (5).
+Now, we use a running estimation of projected query size to determine whether the query results can be safely returned to the client (see `max_returned_data_size` below).
 The `max_quanta_span` parameter has been kept but is no longer the limiting factor.
 {{% /note %}}

 Use `riak_kv.query.timeseries.max_quanta_span` to configure the maximum number of quanta that a query can span.
 The default is 5000.